Skip to content

 You can get the current mapping of the k9 Access Capabilities for each supported service's permissions using the k9 API with:

-This mapping is useful for showing people how k9 has classified each permission of an AWS service and answer questions like, "what does delete-data for RDS mean?"
+This mapping is useful for showing people how k9 has classified each permission of an cloud service and answer questions like, "what does delete-data for RDS mean?"

-k9 Security classifies AWS IAM permissions to one of these six capabilities:
+k9 Security classifies AWS and Azure permissions to one of these six capabilities:

 • administer-resource